A warm welcome awaits you in the shadow of Hadrian’s Wall

 Bowling in Northumberland

-If you have younger guests with you why not visit Walby Farm Park, open all year round and with plenty of indoor activities and attractions including Milecastle 62, a three-level Roman wooden fort with turrets, ropes and slopes, trunk beams, slides, poles and tunnels to tire out the younger generation.
+• Indoor Adventure Playparks - Walby Farm Park is open all year round and with plenty of indoor activities including Milecastle 62, a three-level Roman wooden fort with turrets, ropes and slopes, trunk beams, slides, poles and tunnels to tire out the younger generation.
+Airbox Bounce at Cramlington and Jump 360 in Newcastle are indoor adventure parks with trampolines

-There are a wide range of options including Ten Pin bowling at the Hollywood Bowl in Carlisle or Namco Funscape at Gateshead.
+• Ten Pin bowling - at the Hollywood Bowl in Carlisle or Namco Funscape at Gateshead.
 With state-of-the art bowling lanes, the whole family can have fun together.
-Children can also run, jump, slide and explore in Pacman Play, the ultimate in kids soft play.
+Children can also run, jump, slide and explore in Pacman Play, the ultimate in kids soft play

-To get wet but indoors the area has several leisure and activity centres which offer swimming, fun pools, climbing walls and soft play areas.
-You can enjoy an hour’s private swimming session at the local Glendale Leisure private pool, located 5 minutes from Herding Hill Farm Campsite (you can either arrange the booking yourself or speak to Reception who can arrange it for you).
+• Swimming - Glendale Leisure have a private pool, located 5 minutes from Herding Hill Farm (you can either arrange the booking yourself or speak to Reception).
 There is also lane swimming at the Wentworth Leisure Centre in Hexham.
-If a mess around in a pool is what you are looking for Prudhoe Waterworld is the place for you to visit.
-Here you can ride the slide, plunge in the splash pool, go wild in the waves, paddle on the beach or battle the inflatables.
+At Prudhoe Waterworld you can ride the slide, plunge in the splash pool, go wild in the waves, paddle on the beach or battle the inflatables.

 Jump360